witten-lab/witten-lab.github.io/_posts/2018-07-01-sways-is-becoming-witten-lab.markdown

 date: 2018-07-01 00:00:00
 ---

 We started Sways(Simplest Ways) more than 4 years ago as the small team who built apps for Mac and Windows.
-Early in 2014, we launched our first app Superstring - Lyric video editor. in 2016, we launched our second app Membrane - cover image editor.
+Early in 2014, we launched our first app Superstring - Lyric video maker. in 2016, we launched our second app Membrane - cover image maker.

 Since then, our products have been getting better and we grew.
 We were driven by the idea of helping people, to make stunning things in less time.